spotted lanternfly side view

 What to do if you find spotted lanternflies in Maryland

-• While sightings of spotted lanternfly in Harford or Cecil counties no longer need to be reported, residents of all other Maryland counties are urged to report observations of SLF to the Maryland Department of Agriculture (MDA) as soon as possible.
+• Residents of Maryland are urged to report observations of SLF to the Maryland Department of Agriculture (MDA).
 Submit your report to the MDA online.
 Questions or concerns about this pest also may be sent by email to DontBug.MD@maryland.gov or call (410) 841-5920.
-Try to collect a sample insect in a small bottle containing alcohol, or take a good clear photo of the insect and email the photo to MDA.

 • Don't panic -- Spotted lanternflies are a nuisance pest in home landscapes.
-They do not bite or sting people or pets, and they are not wood-boring pests of homes or other structures.
-They do not kill trees but will cause stress on them, so best management practices in the way of water management, soil health, and correct mulching will go far to help keep your plants healthy.
+They do not bite or sting people or pets, they do not chew leaves, and they are not wood-boring pests of homes or other structures.
+They do not kill trees but can cause stress on them, so best management practices in the way of water management, soil health, and correct mulching will go far to help keep your plants healthy.

-In residential yards and gardens, the recommended approach is to physically kill any spotted lanternflies that are reachable safely.
-Insecticides kill non-target (beneficial and benign) insects that are necessary in the environment and will not effectively reach and kill all of the spotted lanternflies that are present and on the move.
+In residential yards and gardens, the recommended approach is to physically kill any spotted lanternflies that are safely reachable or to leave spotted lanternflies for predators to feed on.
+Insecticide and other chemicals can harm non-target animals including pollinators and beneficial insects and will not effectively reach and kill all of the spotted lanternflies that are present and on the move.
 SLF is not harming landscape or garden plants enough to justify the risks of using insecticidal sprays.
+Do not spray home remedies such as white vinegar or dish soap because these items can harm other animals and plants.

 Mechanical (non-chemical) control

-• Kill spotted lanternfly adults and nymphs by crushing them with gloved hands, stomping on them by foot, smashing them with fly swatters or rackets, or drowning them in a container of soapy water or rubbing alcohol (isopropyl alcohol).
+• Destroy spotted lanternfly adults and nymphs by crushing them with gloved hands, stomping on them by shoed feet, smashing them with fly swatters or rackets, or placing them in a container of soapy water or rubbing alcohol (isopropyl alcohol).

-• Scrape egg masses off of plants and hard surfaces such as lawn furniture, decks, and concrete surfaces using a plastic card or tool such as a putty knife.
+• Scrape egg masses off woody plant bark and hard surfaces such as lawn furniture, decks, and concrete surfaces using a plastic card or tool such as a putty knife.
 The eggs must then be crushed in order to kill them.
 Eggs can be crushed with gloved hands or dropped into a container of rubbing alcohol or hand sanitizer.
-Watch a video about how to scrape and destroy spotted lanternfly eggs.
+Be sure you confirm the identity of the egg mass before destroying it.
+There are many beneficial insects that lay egg masses on bark and other hard surfaces.

 • Purchase a trap or build a circle trap using instructions from Penn State Extension.
 Watch a video demonstration of how to install the trap.